NeoResearch/neo-tests/README.md

 ## What is it

-This project has its main focus on establishing a set of parameters that will be subjected to optimization and statical analyses in order to check csharp [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities, or other client implemented in any other languages.
+This project has its main focus on establishing a set of parameters that will be subjected to optimization and statistical analyses in order to check csharp [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities, or other client implemented in any other languages.
 In this sense, this repository comprises a set of scripts and docker containers to build a modified neo-cli and integrate it with all tools available in the [NeoCompiler Eco(system)](https://github.com/NeoResearch/neocompiler-eco).